AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-attributes-reference/r-ir-iccrenderintent.md

 ---
+title: IccRenderIntent
-description: Color conversion rendering intent.
+description: Color conversion-rendering intent.
 Provides the default rendering intent for color conversions when the render intent is not specified with icc=.
 solution: Experience Manager
-title: IccRenderIntent
 feature: Dynamic Media Classic,SDK/API
 role: Developer,User
 exl-id: 86cc907d-556c-40ec-a104-2f0dcf9ed1ce
 ---
 # IccRenderIntent{#iccrenderintent}

-Color conversion rendering intent.
-Provides the default rendering intent for color conversions when the render intent is not specified with icc=.
+Color conversion-rendering intent.
+Provides the default rendering intent for color conversions when the render intent is not specified with `icc=`.

 ## Properties {#section-0a38c60e1525426185616c42824aee2c}